amsks/BayesianOpt/README.md

 This is a basic and ongoing project on Automated Hyperparameter optimization using Bayesian Optimization.

+NOTE: I haven't written it keping optimality in mind, and probably need to restructure it at some point

 ## Available Scripts

 - BayesianOpt.py : The script containing the class implementation of the Bayesian Optimizer